joegair/gair-group-docs/page/computation/code-free-dft.md

 ## **Submit Geometry Optimization from a GUI**

 Now that we have rough geometry, we need to optimize the geometry of the molecule.
-We can setup and submit this calculation directly from the ChimeraX+SEQCROW GUI if we have installed and setup ORCA [to-do link instructions for ORCA setup]() To do so navigate in the ChimeraX dropdown window to Tools > Quantum Chemistry > Build QM Input
+We can setup and submit this calculation directly from the ChimeraX+SEQCROW GUI if we have installed and setup ORCA.
+To do so navigate in the ChimeraX dropdown window to Tools > Quantum Chemistry > Build QM Input
 {: .text-justify }